amyyangyang/automation-mobile/README.md

 ### Project structure
 Project was build according PageObject pattern. pom.xml is the main execution file.
 It describes all project dependencies.
 Project includes three parts:
    1. Page Classes (\src\main\java\...).
-Each Page Class describes one web page and includes methods to work with this page.
+Each Page Class describes one app page and includes methods to work with this page.
    2. Test Classes (\src\test\java\...).
 Test Classes include Test methods.
-   3. Test Data (\src\test\java\resources\json\...).
+   3. Test Data (\src\main\resources\json\...).
 Folder includes three .json files with Test data for three environments.

 ### Installation
 In the bottom you can see software list which should be install to run JavaAutoTest project:
 - Java
+- android-sdk
+- android-sdk tools
 - Maven
 - Nodejs
-- Google Chrome
 - Appium
 - UiAutomator2